EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Materials and Methods

 \subsubsection{Dataset 3: Movement-Related Cortical Potential (MRCP)}

-Some neural activities contain both an ERP component as well as an oscillatory component.
-One particular example of this is the movement-related cortical potential (MRCP), which can be elicited by voluntary movements of the hands and feet and is observable through EEG along the central and midline electrodes, contralateral to the hand or foot movement \cite{Toro1994}.
-The oscillatory component of the MRCP can be seen both before movement onset (an early desynchronization in the 10-12 Hz frequency band) as well as after movement onset (a late synchronization of 20-30 Hz activity approximately 1 s after movement execution).
-The ERP component of the MRCP occurs at the start of the movement, with a duration of approximately 800 ms. The MRCP has been used previously to develop motor control BCIs for both healthy and physically disabled patients \cite{Leuthardt2006}.
+Some neural activities contain both ERP as well as an oscillatory components.
+One particular example of this is the movement-related cortical potential (MRCP), which can be elicited by voluntary movements of the hands and feet and is observable through EEG along the central and midline electrodes, contralateral to the hand or foot movement \cite{Toro1994,Pfurtscheller1977, Pfurtscheller1999, Liao2014}.
+The MRCP components can be seen before movement onset (a slow 0-5Hz readiness potential \cite{Barrett1986, Yilmaz2015} and an early desynchronization in the 10-12Hz frequency band), at movement onset (a slow motor potential \cite{Deecke1969, Yilmaz2015}), and after movement onset (a late synchronization of 20-30Hz activity approximately 1 second after movement execution).
+The MRCP has been used previously to develop motor control BCIs for both healthy and physically disabled patients \cite{Leuthardt2006, YomTov2003, Karimi2017}

-The EEG data used here were previously described in \cite{Gordon2015}; a brief description is given below.
+The EEG data used here have been previously described in \cite{Gordon2015}; a brief description is given below.
 In this study, 13 subjects performed self-paced finger movements using the left index, left middle, right index, or right middle fingers.
-This produced the well-known alpha and beta synchronizations (i.e. increases in power) and desynchronizations (i.e. decreases in power), most clearly observed over the contralateral motor cortex \cite{Pfurtscheller1977, Pfurtscheller1999, Liao2014}.
-The data were originally recorded using a 256 channel BioSemi Active II system at 1024 Hz.
+The data was recorded using a 256 channel BioSemi Active II system at 1024 Hz.
 Due to extensive signal noise present in the data, the EEG data were first processed with the PREP pipeline \cite{PREP}.
-The data were referenced to linked mastoids, bandpass filtered between 1 Hz and 40 Hz, and then downsampled to 128 Hz.
+The data were referenced to linked mastoids, bandpass filtered, using an FIR filter implemented in EEGLAB \cite{Delorme2004}, between 0.1 Hz and 40 Hz, and then downsampled to 128 Hz.
 We further downsampled the channel space to the standard 64 channel BioSemi montage.
 The index and middle finger blocks for each hand were combined for binary classification of movements originating from the left or right hand.
-The classes are approximately balanced, with each subject having about 500 trials per class.
-EEG trials of left and right hand finger movements were extracted at $[-.5, 1]$ seconds around finger movement onset and used for a two-class classification.
+EEG trials of left and right hand finger movements were extracted at $[-.5, 1]s$ around finger movement onset and used for a two-class classification.